 Section 3: Read the following passage.
 Then, fill in the blanks with the correct words from the choices given.

-Section 4: Find words that match the following definitions.
+Section 4: Find words or idioms that match the following definitions.

 Learn from listening

-Click "play" to listen to TEST YOURSELF: Everyday culture and "Download" to keep this file for educational purpose.
+Click "play" to listen to TEST YOURSELF: Surviving K-pop training and "Download" to keep this file for educational purpose.